boro32/bosh-openstack-cpi/README.md

 This is **NOT** presently a production ready CPI.
 This is a work in progress.
 It is suitable for experimentation and may not become supported in the future.

+This is **NOT** an official BOSH OpenStack CPI, and it is **NOT** intended to be compatible with the official one (the cloud properties names differ).

+The official and supported BOSH OpenStack CPI can be found at [https://github.com/cloudfoundry/bosh/tree/master/bosh_openstack_cpi](https://github.com/cloudfoundry/bosh/tree/master/bosh_openstack_cpi).

 ## Usage

 ### Deployment